Mustang Transmissions: Automatic vs Manual

 - Daily Driver: This can go either way.
 If your daily drive to work is 90% highway, then it really doesn’t matter what transmission you choose since you’ll be in 5th or 6th gear most of the time anyways.
 However, if you sit in stop and go or city traffic, then you may want to reconsider before you’re getting a twice-a-day left leg workout.

-- Health Reasons: If you happen to have knee problems, regular joint pain or back pain, taking the strain of shifting gears will definitely help you out.
+- Health Reasons: If you happen to have knee problems, regular joint pain or back pain, getting an automatic will definitely help you enjoy driving more.

 - Other Drivers: If you have other drivers in your family who may be regularly driving your Mustang, then they all may not be able to drive a standard gearbox.
 With that said, anyone can drive an automatic, so that’s another thing to keep in mind.